microsoft/fluentui/rfcs/react-components/convergence/static-classes-on-slots.md

 ### Pros

-- Users can rely on every slot having a static class name they can use for selectors
+- Users can rely on every slot having a static class name they can use for selectors.
-- The naming convention is predictable
+- The naming convention is predictable.

 ### Cons

-- Adds extra classes that may never be used
+- Adds extra classes that may never be used.
-- Encourages styling by static classes, which could have precedence issues with our atomic css classes(?)
+- Encourages styling by static classes, which could(?) have precedence issues with our atomic css classes.